 Just a few weeks after gay marriage became legal in New York, Kors married his longtime partner Lance La Pere, vice president of Michael Kors Women's Design in August 2011.
 The pair had first met in 1990 when La Pere was an intern at the company.

 Countless celebrities wear his garments, and U.S. first lady Michelle Obama posed in a Michael Kors dress for her first official portrait.
-With new lines constantly in production and more customers drawn in by his Project Runway appearances, Kors's fashion empire continues to grow.
+With new lines constantly in production and more customers drawn in.